-Safety and Security

-The safety and security of the regional transportation system are vital to the efficient movement of people and goods.
+Safety and Security The safety and security of the regional transportation system are vital to the efficient movement of people and goods.
 It is important to ensure that the transportation system is safe for all users across all modes.
 Similarly, the security of our transportation infrastructure and operations centers relies on emergency preparedness.
 The RTP will advance projects and studies that address safety, security and regional Performance Targets.

-The Movement of People

-The movement of people is generally what most people associate with the term "transportation."
+The Movement of People The movement of people is generally what most people associate with the term "transportation."
 This area consists of the identification of needs for all modes of transportation and how to increase its efficiency.
 This emphasis area includes the principles of "Complete Streets" to enhance how the region can more fully utilize public right-of-way to improve mobility, safety and the quality of life for everyone.

-The Movement of Goods

-The Pioneer Valley Region is strategically located at a geographic crossroads in which more than one third of the total population of the United States can be reached by an overnight delivery.
+The Movement of Goods The Pioneer Valley Region is strategically located at a geographic crossroads in which more than one third of the total population of the United States can be reached by an overnight delivery.
 The availability of an efficient, multimodal transportation network to move goods through the region is essential to maintain economic vitality.
 Several modes of transportation are available in the region to facilitate the movement of goods.

-The movement of information consists of the ability to utilize technology to maximize the efficiency of the existing transportation system and to convey realtime information to the traveling public.
-This area also includes the impact and advancement of new transportation technology such as autonomous vehicles.
+The Movement of Information The movement of information consists of the ability to utilize technology to time information to the traveling public.
+This area also includes the impact and Sustainability Sustainability considers both the environmental and social costs of the transportation system.

-Sustainability

-Sustainability considers both the environmental and social costs of the transportation system.
 It improves access and mobility while reducing environmental impacts such as the production of greenhouse gas emissions and increased air pollution.
 Sustainable projects reduce single occupant vehicles, promote fuel-efficiency, advance healthy lifestyles, support livable communities, and address climate change.

-2020 RTP Executive Summary